kasslent/vr-with-aframe-notes/vr-with-aframe.md

 1. Go to the <a href="https://aframe.io/aframe-registry/">registry</a> and search for the **Physics System** component (click on the component name) <br> <img alt="registry" src="img/search-registry.png" class="print-hide"/>
 1. On the component page, scroll down to find the installation script - copy this <br> <img alt="copy script" src="img/install-physics.png" class="print-hide"/>
-1. Go back into your project, and past the script in the `<head>`
+1. Go back into your project, and paste the script in the `<head>`
-1. 'Live preview' and inspect your scene (`<ctrl> + <alt> + i`) - zoom by scrolling with your mouse/trackpad
+1. 'Show Live' and inspect your scene (`<ctrl> + <alt> + i`) - zoom by scrolling with your mouse/trackpad
 1. Let's apply a gravity effect.
 Click on an entity (e.g. sphere), then **add component: dynamic-body** <br> <img alt="dynamic body" src="img/add-dynamic-body.png" class="print-hide"/>
 1. We also need to prevent this entity from falling out of our scene.
 Click on the plane, then **add component: static-body** <br> <img alt="static body" src="img/add-static-body.png" class="print-hide"/>
 1. Preview changes by selecting **Back to Scene** <br> <img alt="back to scene top left" src="img/back-to-scene.png" class="print-hide"/>
 1. If you're happy with how it looks, copy the code that you added: find the new component then select **Copy Attributes** <br> <img alt="copy attributes button" src="img/copy-attributes.png" class="print-hide"/>
 1. Go back into your code, and paste this inside of the entity <br> (e.g. `<a-sphere dynamic-body="sphereRadius: NaN" ...>`)

 *When adding additional components, read the instructions to have a better understanding of how it works.
-Visit <a href="https://www.npmjs.com/package/aframe-physics-system">this page</a> for more info on how the Physics System component works.*
+Visit <a href="https://www.npmjs.com/package/aframe-physics-system">this page</a> for more info on the Physics System component.*

 >## TIP:
 > When inspecting our scene, it can be difficult to tell similar entities apart.
 Name entities using `id` to keep your code organized. (e.g. `<a-sphere id="scoop1">`)